SvenjaCSch/alpaca_telegram_chatbot/README.md

 3. Evaluation procedure: Only two separate raters are available for the evaluation.
 The evaluation results would sound more valid if more raters were involved.

 ## Ethical Considerations
-Our chatbot project aims to help users emotionally in different scenarios, so we also find it important to address this technology's ethical implications.
+Our chatbot project aims to help users emotionally in different scenarios, so addressing this technology's ethical implications is important.
 These ethical considerations play an essential role in ensuring that this kind of chatbot serves users responsibly and respects their needs and rights.

 This ethical framework is rooted in a broader context of chatbot ethics and AI.
 It is drawn from the insights already discussed in “The Ethical Chatbot: A Viable Solution to socio-legal Issues” (Ng et al., 2022), which also helps us in our project to underline the central role that ethics plays in AI.